 hero media

 Perth is renowned for its idyllic beaches and parks.
-But holidaymakers may not know, is Western Australia’s capital is home to a number of wineries roughly 30 minutes from the city.
+But holidaymakers may not know that Western Australia’s capital is home to a number of wineries roughly 30 minutes from the city.
 So if you don’t have that extra few days up your sleeve to head to the state’s south-west, you can still have a superb wine-tasting experience – without having to say goodbye to phone signal.

 Here are eight of the best wineries near Perth.